littlezaide/BurntcoatHead/matrix/1_orientation.md

 The tide in the Bay of Fundy moves from lowest to highest every 6 hours and 25 minutes.
 There are 2 high and 2 low tides daily, and they occur at different times from day-to-day.

 Burntcoat Head is best viewed at mid- or low-tide.
 For the chance to explore on the sea floor — briefly, until the sea takes it back — visit at the next low tide.
 Even at high tide, the view is still spectacular.
-Go for a sandwhich and come back — and see just how dramatically the water level has changed.
+Go for a sandwich and come back — and see just how dramatically the water level has changed.

 [include tide-time chart]